Cerro Blanco (volcano): Geology

 Subduction of the Nazca Plate beneath the South America Plate occurs in the Peru-Chile Trench at a rate of 6.7 cm/year.
 It is responsible for the volcanism in the Andes, which is localised in three volcanic zones known as the Northern Volcanic Zone, Central Volcanic Zone and Southern Volcanic Zone.
 Cerro Blanco is part of the Andean Central Volcanic Zone (CVZ), and one of its southernmost volcanoes.
 The CVZ is sparsely inhabited and recent volcanic activity is only poorly recorded; Lascar is the only regularly active volcano there.

 The CVZ extends over the Altiplano-Puna where calc-alkaline volcanism has been ongoing since the Miocene.
 Characteristic for the CVZ are the large fields of ignimbritic volcanism and associated calderas, chiefly in the Altiplano-Puna volcanic complex.
 In the southern part of the CVZ such volcanic systems are usually small and are poorly studied.
 During the Neogene, volcanism commenced in the Maricunga belt and eventually shifted to its present-day location in the Western Cordillera.
 Volcanic activity occurred in bouts, named "flare-ups".
-The subduction of submarine ridges influences volcanism in the overlying crust; Cerro Blanco appears to overlie the subducted portion of the Copiapo Ridge.
+The subduction of submarine ridges influences volcanism in the overlying crust; Cerro Blanco appears to overlie the subducted portion of the Copiapo Ridge or a hole in the downgoing slab through which mantle melts ascend.
 Tectonic processes also took place, such as two phases of east-west compression; the first was in the middle Miocene and the second began 7 million years ago.